gjcarneiro/yacron/README.rst

         schedule: "*/5 * * * *"

-The `schedule` option can be a string in the traditional crontab format, or can be an object with properties.
+The `schedule` option can be a string in the traditional crontab format (including @reboot, which will only run the job when yacron is initially executed), or can be an object with properties.
 The following configuration runs a command every 5 minutes, but only on the specific date 2017-07-19, and doesn't run it in any other date:

 .. code-block:: yaml